-- (5) This amount reflects the value of medical, dental, and life insurance coverage for 18 months (Mr. Barry) and 12 months (Mr. Featherstone), and the value of 18 months of medical coverage for Mr. Harris, all based on our current costs for these benefits.
-Mr. Platzer is not entitled to continuation of these benefits since the Dutch statutory formula is used to determine severance. - (6) This amount is the estimated value of providing outplacement counseling and services during 2008. - (7) Amount shown is the December 31, 2007 present value of the estimated benefit payable if, on December 31, 2007, a change in control occurred or the executive died.
-The December 31, 2007 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Barry's disability is \$1,350,000 or, in the case of Mr. Barry's termination of employment for any other reason, \$411,000.
+- (5) This amount reflects the number of shares for which options would become vested on a change in control, multiplied by the positive difference (if any) between the closing market price of our common stock on December 31, 2008 (\$16.45) and the exercise price of the option.
+Based on this market price, all outstanding options granted to the Named Executive Officers are underwater and, therefore, the number for stock options is shown as \$0.
+Options that were vested before December 31, 2008 are shown in the Outstanding Equity Awards at Fiscal Year-End Table on page 29 of this proxy statement. - (6) This amount reflects the value of medical, dental, and life insurance coverage for 24 months (Mr. Barry), 12 months (Mr. Featherstone), 18 months (Mr. Benoliel), and 18 months (Mr. Bregolato), all based on our current costs for these benefits.
+Mr. Platzer is not entitled to continuation of these benefits since the Dutch statutory formula is used to determine severance.
+After 2008, Mr. Featherstone will be entitled to the value of medical, dental and life insurance coverage for 18 months. - (7) This amount is the estimated value of providing outplacement counseling and services during 2009. - (8) Amount shown is the December 31, 2008 present value of the estimated benefit payable if, on December 31, 2008, a change in control occurred.
+The December 31, 2008 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Barry's disability is \$1,755,000 or, in the case of Mr. Barry's resignation or death is \$544,000, and in the case Mr. Barry is terminated from employment by the Company other than for cause or disability is \$571,000.
+If Mr. Benoliel had terminated employment on December 31, 2008, other than in connection with a change in control, death or disability, his Supplemental Retirement Income Program benefit would have been \$0 because his benefit is not scheduled to become vested until July 1, 2009.
+The December 31, 2008 present value of the Supplemental Retirement Income Program benefit payable in the case of Mr. Benoliel's disability is \$1,233,000, and in the case of Mr. Benoliel's death is \$355,000.